5 Statistical Inference and Hypothesis Testing

 Marital

-So far, we have examined hypothesis tests that compare two groups, such as the two-sample t-test and the Z-test.
-But what if we want to compare more than two groups?
-For example, does the average price of diamonds vary across different quality ratings?
-When dealing with a categorical variable that has multiple levels, the Analysis of Variance (ANOVA) provides a principled way to test whether at least one group mean differs significantly from the others.
+So far, we have examined hypothesis tests that compare two groups, such as the two-sample t-test and the two-sample proportion test.
+But what if we want to compare a numerical outcome across more than two groups?
+For example, does average bike demand differ across seasons?
+When the grouping variable has three or more levels, analysis of variance (ANOVA) provides a formal way to test whether at least one group mean differs from the others.

-The boxplot shows clear differences in the distribution and median prices across cut categories.
-Visual inspection, however, cannot determine whether these observed differences are statistically significant.
-ANOVA provides the formal test needed to make this determination.
+The boxplot suggests that bike demand varies across seasons, with higher values in summer and lower values in winter.
+Visual inspection, however, cannot determine whether the observed differences in group means are statistically significant.
+ANOVA provides a formal test of this question.

-We apply the aov() function in R, which fits a linear model and produces an ANOVA table summarising the variation between and within groups:
+We apply the aov() function in R, which fits a linear model and produces an ANOVA table summarizing variation between and within groups:

 summary(anova_test)